Dream Job (Easy)

-Yes, it’s important to pursue your dream job, but at the same time you need to do some reality check.
-Things look good on the appearance, but to know what they really are you need to dig deep and see.
+Yes, it’s important to pursue your dream job, but at the same time, you need to do some reality checks.
+Things look good on the appearance, but to know what they really are.
+You need to dig deep and see.

 4th Step: Dig deep and research your dream job

-Let’s extend the example of Robin who has realized that he loves to write.
+Let’s extend the example of Robin, who has realized that he loves to write.
 Now, he knows that he loves to write and has got enough evidence that he can do the same and earn well.
-But that what he thinks.
+But that is what he thinks.
 It may not be true for him.

-Best way to start your dream job search is to take ready, fire, aim approach.
+The best way to start your dream job search is to take a ready, fire, aim approach.
 Here, Robin needs to apply for a freelance writing gig.
-He can choose anything to begin with.
+He can choose anything, to begin with.
 Then see for himself what his experience is and then gradually expand his direction from there.

 5th Step: Start a part-time venture